-Brazil's Bolsonaro 'failed' on coronavirus, says climate activist Greta Thunberg

-BRASILIA/SAO PAULO (Reuters) - Brazilian President Jair Bolsonaro has failed in managing the coronavirus crisis, teenage climate activist Greta Thunberg said on Friday, a day after a record rise in deaths in the South American nation.
+'We need to stand united,' climate activist Thunberg tells U.S. protesters

+The 17-year-old Swede is known for castigating world leaders for inaction on climate change but confronted with nationwide protests in the U.S. and the coronavirus pandemic, she has widened her message.

+She said Brazilian President Jair Bolsonaro had failed in managing the crisis.
+On Thursday night, Brazil’s Health Ministry reported 1,437 deaths from coronavirus in the last 24 hours, bringing the total to more than 34,000 and surpassing Italy to become the country with the third-most deaths worldwide.

-“The Bolsonaro government has definitely failed in tackling the coronavirus pandemic as many other governments have also done,” the 17-year-old Swede said on a video conference with journalists.
+“The Bolsonaro government has definitely failed in tackling the coronavirus pandemic as many other governments have also done,” Thunberg said on a video conference with journalists.

 Brazil’s presidency declined to comment.